 Communicate in a clear way

 There are many tools to use with Slack or Microsoft Teams being currently the most popular.
-Also, they are versatile enough to come with handy integrations, for example with Calamari.
-Emails tend to be messy and induce more chaos despite the image of “having everything written down”.
+They are versatile enough to come with handy integrations, for example, with Calamari.
+Emails tend to be messy and induce more chaos despite the image of “having everything written down.”

-Every company is different and the way of communication needs to be established with a respect for different cultures and approaches both in vendor and in the client team.
+Every company is different, and the way of communication needs to be established with a respect for different cultures and approaches both in the vendor and in the client team.
+This is why effectively managing offshore development teams always depends on adapting communication style, expectations, and workflows to both sides of the collaboration.

 Avoid micromanagement

-Last but not least, the client company is not managing the offshore team, at least not in the way junior employees are.
+Finally, the client company is not managing the offshore team, at least not in the way junior employees are.
 Thus, the project owner should trust the vendor when it comes to day-to-day operations.
+Trust does not exclude regular feedback.
+What helps offshore developers stay motivated, improve performance over time, and feel more responsible for the final product?

 Micromanagement does a lot of harm by hampering the productivity of the vendor team while building up the frustration in the client company.
 The leap of faith mentioned at the beginning of the text is basically about the discarding of micromanagement and going agile with a remote team.